Mark Addy: Career

 Addy made his first television appearance in 1987 in The Ritz, followed in 1988 by A Very Peculiar Practice, followed by television performances in shows such as Heartbeat, Band of Gold, Married... with Children, Peak Practice, Too Much Sun, Sunnyside Farm, Trollied and The Syndicate.

 He portrayed Bill Miller (using an improvised American accent) in the CBS sitcom Still Standing from 2002-2006 (88 episodes) and portrayed Detective Boyle in the second series of the British sitcom The Thin Blue Line.
 He also appeared on ITV1's comedy drama series Bonkers, and another ITV comedy drama, Bike Squad, in early 2008 as Sergeant John Rook.

 In 2009, Addy starred with Fay Ripley in a series of adverts for the relaunched Tesco Clubcard.

-In 2011, He portrayed King Robert Baratheon in the HBO series Game of Thrones: Addy's audition for the role was, according to showrunners David Benioff and D. B. Weiss, the best they saw, he being the easiest actor to cast for the show.
-Although Robert was a main character in the series beginning, the king's enthusiasm for a "drinking, whoring, and fighting" eventually took its toll, and Addy's character was killed off in season 1 after a hunting incident with a wild boar.
+In 2011, he portrayed King Robert Baratheon in the HBO series Game of Thrones.
+Addy's audition for the role was, according to showrunners David Benioff and D. B. Weiss, the best they saw.
+Although Robert was a main character in the series beginning, the king's enthusiasm for "drinking, whoring, and fighting" eventually took its toll, and Addy's character was killed off in season 1 after a hunting incident with a wild boar.

 He portrayed Hercules, one of the main characters in the BBC One fantasy drama series Atlantis, which started airing on 28 September 2013 in the UK.
 In the BBC television drama New Blood (2016), featuring young detectives from the Serious Fraud Office and the London Police Service, Addy played D.S.
 Derek Sands.

 In film, Addy had a leading role in The Full Monty (1997), and portrayed Fred Flintstone in the 2000 film The Flintstones in Viva Rock Vegas.
 He portrayed Mac McArthur in the 1998 film Jack Frost.
 In 2001, he portrayed Roland in A Knight's Tale and a butler to Chris Rock's character in the film Down to Earth.
 In Down to Earth, his character was an American who was pretending to be British.

 Addy portrayed David Philby in The Time Machine and made an appearance as the Ship Captain in Around the World in 80 Days with Jackie Chan and Steve Coogan, and made an appearance as Friar Tuck in Ridley Scott's 2010 film Robin Hood.

 In 2018, he portrayed Paltraki in the Doctor Who episode "The Battle of Ranskoor Av Kolos".

 In 2019, he appeared in the Downton Abbey movie as Mr. Bakewell, who owns the shop from which Mrs. Patmore buys her supplies; a character who was mentioned in the television series but hadn't yet appeared onscreen.

 In 2020, he portrayed DS Stan Jones in the detective drama series White House Farm.

 In 2023, Addy starred as David Coake, causing issues on the Kinloch Bravo oil rig in The Rig, in a cast that included Iain Glen, Emily Hampshire, and Martin Compston.